 Patrick Schischka (West Auckland, NZ) vs. Mark Tui (Auckland, NZ):

 Prior to the match, Mark Tui voiced his displeasure about being selected to wrestle.
 He reluctantly agreed but not before tricking Patrick Schischka into having a posedown competition which took place standing on the middle turnbuckle.
 Tui used it as a ploy to sneak up behind Schischka during his pose to hit him with a cheap shot.
 Lloyd Morgan then called for the bell to start the match.
 The bout told an excellent story of the striker versus the grappler with Tui’s background in amateur boxing, and Schischka’s experience in amateur wrestling.
-Schischka retaliated with some forearm shots then utilised his skills to ground Tui who reacted humbled.
+Schischka retaliated with some forearm shots and then utilised his skills to ground Tui who reacted humbled.
 Tui took advantage of Schischka’s good sportsmanship and kicked him to the gut then followed up with several devastating strikes.
-Tui screamed and berated Schischka while on the attack, then turned his attention to celebrate to the crowd although the people did not share his joy.
+Tui screamed and berated Schischka while on the attack, then turned his attention to celebrate with the crowd although the people did not share his joy.

-Schischka fought back with his own strikes and chops then proceeded to pick Tui up for a bodyslam, however, Tui leaned in which forced Schischka to lose his balance and fall backwards.
+Schischka fought back with his own strikes and chops and proceeded to pick Tui up for a bodyslam, however, Tui leaned in which forced Schischka to lose his balance and fall backward.
 Tui stayed on top to try and get a pinfall, but Schischka lifted his shoulders at the two count.
 Tui backed Schischka into the corner and executed a chop that sent the West Aucklander to the mat.
 “Come on, silver lion!” shouted Tui.

 Tui continued his unlawful assault as he choked Schischka on the middle rope.
 Schischka retaliated with a boot and forearm shots.
 Schischka found his newfound energy (and rage) and dropped Tui with the clothesline after swinging him against the ropes.
 Schischka stomped on Tui as Tui screamed in pain.
 Schischka then hit an elbow drop and followed up with a pinfall attempt, however, Tui kicked out at the two count.
 Schischka was confident that he could suplex Tui, but, Tui blocked the attempt and reversed the hold on the silver lion.
 Tui rolled over to cover Schischka for the pinfall but failed when Schischka kicked out before the three count.
-“It’s because I’m brown,” screamed Tui at the referee accusing him of being bias although that was not the case.
+“It’s because I’m brown,” screamed Tui at the referee accusing him of being biased although that was not the case.
 Tui decided he had enough, he picked up Schischka and executed a hangman neckbreaker.
 Tui covered Schischka for the last time as the referee counted to three.
 Tui, not so modest in victory, laughed and demanded that the referee raise his hand.